alixlb/DH150---Fall-2020/README.md

 * **Price matters.**
 * Users look at **pictures of the workout** as a way to gauge what the workout will be like.

-***From this contextual inquiry, I was able to better view how my target audience tried to search for a workout and performed one and mark their pain points along the way.
-I realized that the whole experience can be quite frustrating and that having a trusted site with filters would allow to streamline the process efficently.
-After doing so much research on competitors website, I felt that it was time to take in all the insights I gathered and created personas of users that would use my website.***
+From this contextual inquiry, I was able to better view how my target audience tried to search for a workout and performed one and mark their pain points along the way.
+I realized that **the whole experience can be quite frustrating and that having a trusted site with filters would allow to streamline the process efficently**.
+After doing so much research on competitors website, I felt that it was time to take in all the insights I gathered and created personas of users that would use my website.

 ## UX Storytelling - User Personas & Scenarios